 Conflict and occupation have brought untold suffering on the Palestinian and Israeli people.
-ICTJ's work in this region focuses on helping local civil society learn how they can use transitional justice mechanisms to deal with the past.
+ICTJ's work in this region has focused on helping local civil society learn how they can use transitional justice mechanisms to deal with the past.

 Israelis and Palestinians, acknowledging grave human rights violations on both sides, approached ICTJ to learn about transitional justice.
 ICTJ began formally working in the area in 2006.